sky-music/sky-music.github.io/index.md

 <p>A collection of fan made visual music sheets/tablature for songs to learn in <a href="https://thatskygame.com/">Sky: Children of the Light!</a></p>
 <p>If you would like to <a href="./make-your-own-sheet.html">create your own music sheet</a> please check the links in side bar for a tutorial, amongst other useful links.</p>
 Click a section to see a drop down list.
+<p>If you have found a song with a single error, you can ask for correction,
+provided that you send us a screenshot to indicate where the error is, and a reference video or sound file with the time code at which the note is played.
+If the song contains many errors, you are encouraged to submit your own version.</p>

 {% assign static_files = site.static_files | where: 'extname', '.html' %}
 {% for coll in site.collections %}